Create an index in Azure AI Search

 • Write permissions as a Search Service Contributor or an admin API key for key-based authentication.

 • An understanding of the data you want to index.
 A search index is based on external content that you want to make searchable.
 Searchable content is stored as fields in an index.
-You should have a clear idea of which source fields you want to make searchable, retrievable, filterable, facetable, and sortable (see the schema checklist for guidance).
+You should have a clear idea of which source fields you want to make searchable, retrievable, filterable, facetable, and sortable on Azure AI Search.
+See the schema checklist for guidance.

 • You must also have a unique field in source data that can be used as the document key (or ID) in the index.

 • A stable index location.
 Moving an existing index to a different search service isn't supported out-of-the-box.
-Revisit application requirements and make sure that your existing search service (capacity and location), are sufficient for your needs.
+Revisit application requirements and make sure that your existing search service (capacity and region), are sufficient for your needs.
+If you're taking a dependency on Azure AI services or Azure OpenAI, choose a region that provides all of the necessary resources.

 • Finally, all service tiers have index limits on the number of objects that you can create.
 For example, if you're experimenting on the Free tier, you can only have three indexes at any given time.
 Within the index itself, there are limits on vectors and index limits on the number of simple and complex fields.